yrq110/first-ray-tracer/README.md

 * chapter-6: Anti-aliasing
 * chapter-7: Diffuse materials
 * chapter-8: Metal
-  * The source book lack descriptions of changed in sphere.h and new random.h file
+  * The source book lacks descriptions of changed in sphere.h and new random.h file
 * chapter-9: Dielectrics